bionictoucan/crispy/README.md

 Author: John A. Armstrong, *Univeristy of Glasgow*

 The following repository contains the source code for the `crispy` Python package, aptly named due to my working with the CRisp Imagining SpectroPolarimeter (CRISP) instrument mounted at the Swedish 1-m Solar Telescope (SST) in La Palma, Spain.
-(However, the code with work *any* imaging spectropolarimetric data regardless of instrument so long as it follows normal FITS standards or a custom zarr standard I have grown accustomed to using, see the docs for more details).
+(However, the code will work with *any* imaging spectropolarimetric data regardless of instrument so long as it follows normal FITS standards or a custom zarr standard I have grown accustomed to using, see the docs for more details).

 ## Why does this exist?